• Skip to main content

 A Buddha Bowl, or Nourish Bowl, is a one-bowl meal filled to the brim with vibrant colors, wholesome vegetables, and plant-based proteins.

-The idea behind the Buddha Bowl is one of balance.
+The idea behind this recipe is one of balance.
 The meal combines healthful foods that vary in flavor, texture, and health benefits to reflects the balance sought after in Buddhism.
 The term has been adopted and adapted so that it now strays from its origins.
-You can now find Buddha Bowl recipes that contain animal proteins such as lean meats or boiled eggs.
+You can now find recipes that contain animal proteins such as lean meats or boiled eggs.
 Sadly, we can no longer assume that all Buddha Bowls offer a one-bowl vegan meal.

 Of course, this beautiful bowl filled with rainbow vegetables is 100% vegan, gluten-free, and refined sugar-free!